-As well as telling you the rate at which they will charge you interest, lenders must also calculate the APR of your mortgage.
+As well as telling you the rate at which they will charge you interest, lenders must also calculate the APRC and Annual Percentage Rate of Charge of your mortgage.
 This is the total cost of the loan, including interest and fees shown as a percentage rate.
-The APR is intended to help you compare different types of mortgages from different lenders.
-In calculating the APR, lenders assume you'll pay the mortgage for the full term.
-All lenders will tell you what their APR is before you sign up with them.
-Generally, the lower the APR, the better the deal, assuming you stay on the same mortgage product throughout the term of your mortgage.
+The APRC and Annual Percentage Rate of Charge is intended to help you compare different types of mortgages from different lenders.
+In calculating the APRC and Annual Percentage Rate of Charge, lenders assume you'll pay the mortgage for the full term.
+All lenders will tell you what their APRC and Annual Percentage Rate of Charge is before you sign up with them.
+Generally, the lower the APRC and Annual Percentage Rate of Charge, the better the deal, assuming you stay on the same mortgage product throughout the term of your mortgage.